Eth4nZ/portalLinktoKML/README.md

-# portalLinktoXML
+# portalLinktoKML
-a simple script create xml to perform portals on iitc
+a simple script create .kml to perform portals on iitc